-All academies are above average achievement and progress

-- All academies within the Trust to achieve a Good Ofsted rating - All academies should produce positive progress outcomes with clear progression routes for all pupils and students

-Improve the quality of learning and teaching through

-- Principled curriculum design - CPD focused on the research evidence base of the practices that can improve learning and teacher effectiveness - a strong emphasis on metacognitive strategies - a literacy strategy underpinned by a trust wide literary canon - robust QA

-Develop and embed trust wide resources, systems and procedures

-- Increase the efficiency of cross Trust support staff so that they service the schools within the Trust effectively - Ensure sustainable and effective support staff roles are in place across the Trust

-Develop primary capacity in the Launceston Area

-- Development partnerships with strong primary MATs, Primary NLEs, and local primary schools - Open the Launceston College Primary Campus in the new building
+- All academies are above average achievement and progress - All academies within the trust to achieve a Good Ofsted rating - All academies should produce positive progress outcomes with clear progression routes for all pupils and students. - Improve the quality of learning and teaching through - Principled curriculum design - CPD focussed on the research evidence base of the practices that can improve learning and teacher effectiveness. - A strong emphasis on metacognitive strategies - A literacy strategy underpinned by a trust wide literary canon - Robust QA - Develop and embed trust wide resources, systems and procedures - Increase the efficiency of cross trust support staff so that they service the schools within the trust effectively - Ensure sustainable and effective support staff roles are in place across the trust - Develop primary capacity in the Launceston Area - ° Development partnerships with strong primary MATs, Primary NLEs, and local primary schools - Open the Launceston Primary Campus in the new building

+Objectives and activities (continued)
-Develop governance capability across the MAT

-- Regularly review the skills and expertise at Board level - Put clear mechanisms in place for the MAT Board to engage with LGBs and for LGBs to learn from each other and share good practise, - Develop a clear recruitment, induction and succession plan for Members, Trustees and local governors to give capacity to build governance in the future c.
+- Develop governance capability across the MAT - Regularly review the skills and expertise at Board level. - Put clear mechanisms in place for the MAT Board to engage with LGBs and for LGBs to learn from each other and share good practise. - Develop a clear recruitment, induction and succession plan for Members, Trustees and local governors to give capacity to build governance in the future - Embed adventurous learning across the MAT - ° Embed Year 7 residential experiences and develop them in Year 9 - Maximise the use of Batchelor's Hall c.
 Public benefit